Kanazawa Station

 Ishikawa Prefectural Museum of Art

-Ishikawa Prefectural Museum of Art (also called IPMA) was founded in 1959 and holds a fine art and crafts collection which includes many local cultural assets as well as many works by local artists and craftsmen.
-The collection spans five centuries and includes antiques from the Maeda family collection as well as modern works of art from the 20th century.
+Ishikawa Prefectural Museum of Art (also called IPMA) traces its roots to a predecessor museum founded in 1959, while the present museum opened in 1983.
+It holds about 4,000 works of fine art and craft centered on Ishikawa, including local cultural assets, works by local artists and craftsmen, antiques from the Maeda family collection, and modern works of art from the 20th century.

-Seven spacious galleries display rare old pieces of kutani-yaki ceramics, Kaga lacquerware, yuzen dyed silk kimonos, Buddhist scrolls, screen paintings, swords, modern oil paintings, water colors, sculptures and more!
-The museum’s most famous items on permanent display are a colorful pair of 17th century ceramic incense burners shaped like male and female pheasants.
-They were made by a famous potter called Nonomura Ninsei and the male pheasant in particular is a designated National Treasure.
+The museum’s most famous works include a colorful pair of 17th century ceramic incense burners shaped like male and female pheasants.
+They were made by a famous potter called Nonomura Ninsei.
+The male pheasant is a designated National Treasure, while the female pheasant is an Important Cultural Property, and their dedicated Pheasant Incense Burner Room was renovated in March 2026.

 Incense burners by Nonomura Ninsei